The responsibilities of a CEO evolve more than any other position as a business grows.

 What is the difference between an executive and a director?

-Recruiting executives is a distinct process compared to hiring individual contributors.
+Recruiting leaders is a distinct process compared to hiring individual contributors.
 Doing it effectively requires significant time investment.
-From what we've observed, top-notch CEOs often dedicate over 20 hours to assess and familiarize themselves with potential executive hires before making offers.
+From what we've observed, top-notch CEOs often dedicate over 20 hours to assess and familiarize themselves with potential leadership hires before making offers.
 Senior candidates tend to excel in interviews; their extensive careers have equipped them with substantial practice, and they've themselves interviewed countless individuals.
 Consequently, a typical interview might not provide you with much insight.
 It's crucial to move past the traditional interview framework and attempt to emulate a prolonged working relationship with them.
 Besides evaluating their professional capabilities, it's equally vital to understand their core values and personal priorities.
 Here's our recommended approach for executive recruitment:

 To find the right fit, you must first clearly define the role's expectations.
 A helpful format to adopt is MOC: mission, outcomes, and competencies.
 Pinpoint 3-5 key deliverables the candidate should ideally achieve within a set timeframe.
 We include a sample template below.